galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 #### Analysis of genome-wide changes in isoform usage

-Here will evaluate the genome-wide changes in isoform usage.
-This type of analysis allows to identify if differentes in splicing events are genome-wide or retricted to specific regions, and is particular interesting if the expected difference between conditions is large (fig. 27).
+Here, we will evaluate the genome-wide changes in isoform usage.
+This type of analysis allows us to identify if differences in splicing events are genome-wide or restricted to specific regions, and is particularly interesting if the expected difference between conditions is large (fig. 27).

 ![Figure 27.
 Genome-wide changes violing plot](../../images/differential_isoform/isoformSwitchAnalyzer_summary.png "Genome-wide changes violin plot.
 The dots in the violin plots above indicate 25th, 50th (median) and 75th percentiles.")